AstraZeneca/runnable/docs/concepts/dag.md

 ### Design thought behind variables

 Parameters are a great way to have a generalized definition of the dag and the config parameters.
-Internally, we use variables to swtich between different configs for testing different implementations of executor, run log, catalog and secrets without changing the pipeline defintiion file.
+Internally, we use variables to switch between different configs for testing different implementations of executor, run log, catalog and secrets without changing the pipeline definition file.

 The same concept can be used in operationalizing data science pipelines.
 While the data scientists use one set of variables for their experimentation, the engineering team can rely upon a a different set of variables to change the